TaCo Tablet Control

 - VCA assignments

-Up to 2 tablets in Engineer Mode are supported.
+Up to two instances of TaCo in Engineer Mode are supported.

 To access the Faders page tap MENU > FADERS.